ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 protocol.
 They are designed in a client-to-server relationship and were originally developed for the in-house testing of Microsoft Open Specifications.
-Test suites have been used extensively in Plugfests and Interoperability Labs to test partner implementations.
+Test suites have been used extensively in Plugfests and Interoperability Labs to test partner implementation.

 Microsoft Open Specifications were written using the normative language defined in [RFC2119](http://go.microsoft.com/fwlink/?LinkId=117453), and from which the